Tigers vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 15 doubles, a triple, nine home runs, 22 walks and 45 RBI (72 total hits).
-He's also stolen one base.
+- Elias Diaz has 15 doubles, a triple, nine home runs, 22 walks and 45 RBI (73 total hits).
+He has swiped one base.

-- Diaz has picked up a hit in two games in a row.
-During his last five outings he is batting .167 with two walks and five RBI.
+- Diaz has picked up a hit in three games in a row.
+During his last five outings he is batting .200 with two walks and five RBI.

 Diaz Recent Games